Priyanshu10-prog/Priyanshu10-prog/README.md

 - 👋 Hi, I’m @Priyanshu10-prog
-- 👀 I’m interested in AI and ML and web dev
+- 👀 I’m interested in AI and ML and web dev.
-- 🌱 I’m currently learning dsa in java
 - 📫 How to reach me- priyanshudwevedi73@gmail.com
 - ⚡ Fun fact: also a sports lover.